Quantum Simulation of Two-Dimensional $\mathrm{U(1)}$ Gauge Theory in Rydberg and Rydberg-Dressed Atom Arrays: Stochastic series expansion (SSE)

 \section{Stochastic series expansion (SSE)}

 For the numerical works in this paper, we use a QMC method with stochastic series expansion (SSE) algorithm \cite{qmc_1,qmc_2,qmc_3} to simulate the ground state properties and imaginary time Green function.
 This method will be briefly introduced below.
-For convenience, in the simulation we work with the spin basis that has been introduced in the main text and is equivalent to the Rydberg occupation basis.
+For convenience, this part is best described in the effective spin-1/2 representation, by identifying the atomic Rydberg $|\uparrow\rangle$ and ground state $|\downarrow\rangle$ as spin-up and spin-down, so that the Rydberg model maps to the TFIM in the absence of longitudinal magnetic field:

 In quantum statistics, the measurement of observables is closely related to the calculation of partition function $Z$

 where $\beta=1/T$ is the inverse temperature, $H$ is the Hamiltonian of the system and $\mathscr{O}$ is an arbitrary observable.
 Typically, in order to evaluate the ground state property, one takes a sufficiently large $\beta$ such that $\beta\sim L^{z}$, where $L$ is the system scale and $z$ is the dynamical exponent.
 In SSE, such evaluation of $Z$ is done by a Taylor expansion of the exponential and the trace is taken by summing over a complete set of suitably-chosen basis.